How to Properly Treat Your Receding GumsNovember 9, 2019

 Sugar Can Damage Teeth

 However, it is important to remember that sugar wreaks havoc on tooth enamel.
 All sugars can cause decay.
 Decay happens when sugar reacts to the bacteria in plaque and produces harmful acids.
 The acids are what erodes your teeth’s enamel.

 Here’s what Santa does to help his mouth stay healthy, even with all those cookies and milk he gobbles down.
-Try some of these suggestions to offset the effects of eating holiday sweets.
+Here are a couple of ways to prevent cavities.

 Try to pace yourself this holiday season.
 Pay attention to portion sizes and limit yourself to one treat per day.

 [Related: Causes and Cures of Bad Breath]